 Temozolomide and radiation therapy are standard treatments for a form of brain cancer called glioblastoma.
 Yet despite this combination of therapies, many patients experience continued growth of the tumor.
 In this study, researchers are assessing the safety and effectiveness of incorporating the drugs nivolumab and ipilimumab in the treatment of patients with glioblastoma.

-Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
+Nivolumab is a form of immunotherapy.
+It boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s white blood cells.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

-Ipilimumab is an antibody against CTLA-4, a molecule that controls a part of the immune system by shutting it down.
+Ipilimumab is also a form of immunotherapy.
+It is an antibody against CTLA-4, a molecule that controls a part of the immune system by shutting it down.
 Researchers believe that an antibody against CTLA-4 could stop it from turning off the immune system, and allow an immune response that may help the body to destroy cancer cells.
 Ipilimumab and nivolumab are approved for treating melanoma.
-Studies of the combination of ipilimumab and nivolumab have also demonstrated their effectiveness against melanoma and other types of cancer.
+Nivolumab is also approved for treating several other types of cancer.

 In the first part of this study, nivolumab and the combination of nivolumab and ipilimumab were investigated in patients whose glioblastoma had come back and were compared to bevacizumab, a standard treatment for this disease.
 We have finished enrolling patients in that part of the study.
 We are now investigating the addition of nivolumab to the initial standard treatment for glioblastoma.